Spironolactone: Skin and hair conditions

 Because of the antiandrogenic activity of spironolactone, it can be quite effective in treating acne in women.
-In addition, spironolactone reduces oil that is naturally produced in the skin and can be used to treat oily skin.
+In addition, spironolactone reduces oil that is naturally produced in the skin, so can be used to treat oily skin.
 Though not the primary intended purpose of the medication, the ability of spironolactone to be helpful with problematic skin and acne conditions was discovered to be one of the beneficial side effects and has been quite successful.
 Oftentimes, for women treating acne, spironolactone is prescribed and paired with a birth control pill.
 Positive results in the pairing of these two medications have been observed, although these results may not be seen for up to three months.
 Spironolactone has been reported to produce a 50 to 100% improvement in acne at sufficiently high doses.
 Response to treatment generally requires 1 to 3 months in the case of acne and up to 6 months in the case of hirsutism.
 Ongoing therapy is generally required to avoid relapse of symptoms.
 Spironolactone is commonly used in the treatment of hirsutism in women, and is considered to be a first-line antiandrogen for this indication.
 Spironolactone can be used in the treatment of female-pattern hair loss (pattern scalp hair loss in women).
 There is tentative low quality evidence supporting its use for this indication.
-Although apparently effective, not all cases of female-pattern hair loss are dependent on androgens.

-Antiandrogens like spironolactone are male-specific teratogens which can feminize male fetuses due to their antiandrogenic effects.
-For this reason, it is recommended that antiandrogens only be used to treat women who are of reproductive age in conjunction with adequate contraception.
+Antiandrogens such as spironolactone are male-specific teratogens, which can feminize male fetuses due to their antiandrogenic effects.
+For this reason, antiandrogens are recommended only to be used to treat women who are of reproductive age in conjunction with adequate contraception.
 Oral contraceptives, which contain an estrogen and a progestin, are typically used for this purpose.
-Moreover, oral contraceptives themselves are functional antiandrogens and are independently effective in the treatment of androgen-dependent skin and hair conditions, and hence can significantly augment the effectiveness of antiandrogens in the treatment of such conditions.
+Moreover, oral contraceptives themselves are functional antiandrogens and are independently effective in the treatment of androgen-dependent skin and hair conditions, hence can significantly augment the effectiveness of antiandrogens in the treatment of such conditions.

 Spironolactone is not generally used in men for the treatment of androgen-dependent dermatological conditions because of its feminizing side effects, but it is effective for such indications in men similarly.
 As an example, spironolactone has been reported to reduce symptoms of acne in males.
-An additional example is the usefulness of spironolactone as an antiandrogen in transgender women.
+An additional example is the usefulness of spironolactone as an antiandrogen in transgender women and nonbinary individuals.

-Topical spironolactone has been found to be effective in the treatment of acne as well.
-As a result, topical pharmaceutical formulations containing 2% or 5% spironolactone cream became available in Italy for the treatment of acne and hirsutism in the early 1990s.
+Topical spironolactone is effective in the treatment of acne, as well.
+As a result, topical pharmaceutical formulations containing 2 or 5% spironolactone cream became available in Italy for the treatment of acne and hirsutism in the early 1990s.
 The products were discontinued in 2006 when the creams were added to the list of doping substances with a decree of the Ministry of Health that year.